Younis-Ahmed/dotfiles/README.md

 Disclaimer
 ----------
 ⚠ ⚠ ⚠
-I use `nix-env` as my package manager, To get `nix-env` to work on ansible without declarative module to abstract the process.
-I had to improvise with eliminate _some_ idempotency nature of ansible.
+I use `nix-env` as my package manager, To get `nix-env` to work on ansible without a declarative module to abstract the process.
+I had to improvise with eliminating _some_ idempotency nature of ansible.
 If you so choose to use a different package manager then apply changes to the code.

 Configuration
 ----
-I've added limited batch of my tools...i'll be working on the rest when it make sense
+I've added a limited batch of my tools...
+I'll be working on the rest when it makes sense
 - `nix-env`
 - `zsh`
 - `bat`